colinfox-compbayes/MCMC-short-course/README.md

 ## 📚 Course Overview
 The main course document is:
 * **`HeidelbergBlokkurs.pdf`**: Course notes organized as multi-hour lectures, plus compute assignments.
-* The main document is compiled and ready to read.
-You can access it directly here:
+* You can access it directly here:
 👉 **[Download HeidelbergBlokkurs.pdf](./HeidelbergBlokkurs.pdf)**

 ## ⚖️ License